CIMA MCS – Course Schedule

 Study our mock 1 solutions so you can pick up key learning points.
 Review any theory that was a clear weakness.

 Re-write sections of mock 1 that you did poorly on applying the feedback given.
 This is crucial and often ignored.
+It’s practice that improves, not just reading or watching videos.
+The act of redoing those sections and applying feedback will make a huge difference in your next mock.

 Mock 2 deadline